-This report is for the period July 2020 to June 2021 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by South Taranaki District Council (STDC) for closed municipal landfills in the district.
+This report is for the period July 2021 to June 2022 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by South Taranaki District Council (STDC) for closed municipal landfills in the district.
 STDC maintains seven closed landfills, which are located in Eltham, Hawera, Kaponga, Manaia, Opunake, Otakeho and Patea.

-The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consents held by STDC that relate to discharges to water and air from the Eltham, Hawera, Kaponga, Manaia, Opunake, and Patea landfills.
-The monitoring programme in place for the Otakeho closed landfill is an intermittent programme, implemented on a triennial basis and this will next be monitored during the 2022-2023 year.
+The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consents held by STDC that relate to discharges to water and air from the Eltham, Hawera, Manaia, Opunake, and Patea landfills.
+The monitoring programme in place for the Kaponga and Otakeho closed landfills is an intermittent programme, implemented on a triennial basis.